“No price is too high to pay for the privilege of owning yourself.”

-Buddhism had not yet become commercial and the yogi cults were in ascendence.
+Buddhism had not yet become commercial, and the yogi cults were in ascendance.
 The beatific smile of Baba Ram Dass ran on the fumes of adulation.
-I remember standing next to him in a book store when he mused that his narcissism might obscure his spirituality.
-I found the commodity shamanism of Carlos Castenada and Oscar Ichazo more palatable because it didn’t pretend to have answers.
+I remember standing next to him in a bookstore when he mused that his narcissism might obscure his spirituality.
+I found the commodity shamanism of Carlos Castaneda and Oscar Ichazo more palatable because it didn’t pretend to have answers.

 Decades before I made psychedelic exploration a serious project, I held my nose and jumped into Oscar Ichazo’s 40-day spiritual training called Arica.
 Arica was an early precursor to Amway spirituality following the multi-level marketing approach of Werner Erhard’s EST and L. Ron Hubbard’s Scientology.

 The thinly veiled profit motive bothered me at the time, but I’ve come to appreciate that there’s got to be some strategy to cover expenses.
 That being said, and with all the generosity I can find, the facilitators were unskilled and the program was poor.
 Arica was one of those post-hippie crazes making its way through college campuses.